petedavisdev/petedavis.dev/_posts/why-not-vuepress.md

 One of the great strengths of VuePress is that the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html) is perfect for technical documentation sites.
 The trouble is, this theme is so nicely designed that relatively few developers have gone to the trouble of developing alternatives.

 There is also a default [blog theme](https://vuepress-theme-blog.ulivz.com/), which is what I'm currently using for this site.
-You can easily change the colour palette of the default themes (as I have done here), but to customise further or develop your own theme you will have to be fairly confident in your own design and front-end development skills.
+You can easily change the colour palette of the default themes (as I have done here), but to customise further or develop your own theme you will have to be fairly confident in your design and front-end development skills.

-There is a community of VuePress developers sharing their own open-source themes, but you will not find a vast selection of well-used themes.
-For me, this isn't a problem because creating themes is the fun part and I'm hoping to start publishing themes of my own soon.
+There is a community of VuePress developers sharing open-source themes, but you will not find a vast selection of well-used themes.
+For me, this isn't a problem because creating themes is the fun part and I'm hoping to start sharing themes soon.

 ___